1965 Alabama Crimson Tide football team: South Carolina

 In their second non-conference game of the season, Alabama defeated the South Carolina Gamecocks 35–14 at Denny Stadium.
 The Crimson Tide took an early 7–0 lead after Steve Sloan scored on a two-yard touchdown run in the first quarter.
 After they extended their lead on a two-yard Steve Bowman touchdown run, the Gamecocks responded with their first touchdown on a seven-yard Michael L. Fair pass to J. R. Wilburn that made the score 14–7.
 Alabama then scored a pair of touchdowns on Sloan passes to Dennis Homan, the first from 50 and the second from 39 yards.
 South Carolina answered with a two-yard Phil Branson touchdown run and then Alabama with a two-yard Ken Stabler touchdown run that made the final score 35–14.
 In the game, Sloan eclipsed the previous team records for both pass completions and yardage in a single season formerly held by Joe Namath.
-The victory improved Alabama's all-time record against South Carolina to 5–0.